Connect with us

 Once this heat is picked up by large-scale ocean currents, it can be transported to distant parts of the ocean.

-The heat injected by the typhoons we studied in the Philippine Sea may have flowed to the coasts of Ecuador or California, following current patterns that carry water from to east across the equatorial Pacific.
+The heat injected by the typhoons we studied in the Philippine Sea may have flowed to the coasts of Ecuador or California, following current patterns that carry water from west to east across the equatorial Pacific.

 At this point, the heat may be mixed back up to the surface by a combination of shoaling currents, upwelling and turbulent mixing.
 Once the heat is close to the surface again, it can warm the local climate and affect ecosystems.